 None of these discoveries really surprised me. but all of a sudden I felt embarrassed and humiliated.
 My instincts were right and their little meetings set strategically just far enough away from work had been going on since at least mid 2010.
 I thought back to one night in this two year period when their company was having a seminar in a downtown hotel.
 Liz decided that they'd finish so late that it would be easier just to stay overnight in the hotel.
 Flags went up, but I didn't want to hear about the "jealous" husband thing from Liz.
 "Slick" would have been working this show and I'd bet big money they made a romantic evening out of it.

 It's interesting that even though she's been carrying on with this guy at least six years, she's never mentioned him to her adult sons, even when she goes on vacations with him.
-She also avoids showing photos of them together, and I've never revealed the investigative photos of the "love birds".
+She also avoids showing photos of them together, and I've never revealed the investigative photos of the her & her new man.
 Is she that embarrassed of "Slick", the tall man she always wanted?
-Or perhaps her Christian upbringing and at some point having to explain her whoring around to her sons is just more than even she can handle.
+Or perhaps her Christian upbringing and, at some point, having to explain her whoring around to her sons is just more than even she can handle.

 So now, although I'm not totally back to square one, I know there is a new healing process coming.
 I honestly feel no anger at my ex.
 I only feel hurt and embarrassed.
 Maybe a little too trusting the last few years and angry at the state of my own life at this late date.
 I had been nothing more than a nuisance to her for years before the divorce.
 At one point she told me that when I smiled real big for photos my eyes were almost shut!
 Try not and smile so big, she said!
 So it took a full year post divorce before a female friend told me to smile more because I had a beautiful smile.
 And I do and I love it!

 More than a few friends have asked and commented..
-"I guess by now you've forgiven her, being a Christian.."
+"I guess by now you've forgiven her, being a Christian and all.."
 My response is no I haven't forgiven her and doubt I ever will in this life.

 A close friend told me "Well Jim... the good news is you were right all along.
 But it's also the bad news".
 I am now sixty eight and I know that four years of hurt and anguish will have lasting effects on my health and longevity.
 Lately friends have been telling me how happy I looked with my new granddaughter and I have been.
 I was also hopeful that I could see more of my family all together.
 But the rest of my life begins today and I begin a second healing process and keep looking forward.
 I've learned after four years I do have some great qualities and I have developed a new group of friends that are sincere caring people.
 Life goes on...